pijacekch/simple_scripts/README.md

 ```
 ### convert plink [bed,bim,fam] to eigen [geno,snp,ind] (the script name is b2e)

-You must have convertf in the PATH
+You must have plink and convertf in the PATH

 flags